Sharon Greef

 Sharon Greef is an American politician.
 She is a Republican representing the 88th district in the Montana House of Representatives.

 Political career

 In 2018, Greef's husband and former District 88 representative Edward Greef was unable to run for reelection due to term limits, and she ran for election.
-She won a three-way Republican primary with 46.5% of the vote, andwon the general election with 63.1% of the vote.
+She won a three-way Republican primary with 46.5% of the vote, and won the general election with 63.1% of the vote.
 She was also reelected in the 2020 election.

 As of July 2020, Greef sits on the following committees: